Whisker17/sdk-demo/src/market/README.md

 ### getPool

 ; not work
-You can use this function to converts market object into string with filters.
+You can use this function to recreate swap pool for this market using data fetched with `poolId`.

 ```typescript
 const res = market.getPool();